 Attribution is not required but is always appreciated.*

-Do not resell music as is.
+Do not resell the music.
 Do not claim you created the music.
 Do not use the music to discriminate.
 Do not use the music to promote violence.
 Do not repost the music on a stock music service.
 Do not share or distribute audio files.

 If you wish to promote or share a musical work, advise the individual to visit freelofi.com.

 The musical works you’ll find on freelofi.com have either been produced by me, or created by a ghost producer.
-The ideal future of freelofi.com would be attaining a constant stream of donations that would enable me to commission more audio tracks.
+An ideal future for freelofi.com would be attaining a constant stream of donations that would enable me to commission more audio tracks.

 I am no expert, but here are some links to keep yourself informed: